Student Accounts

 What if I have registered for classes after the billing date?

+You must log onto Student Finance to view your account balance and create a semester bill by selecting ‘View Statement’.
 A bill will not be mailed to you.
-You must log onto Student Finance to view your account balance.
 Payment must be made by the due date referenced on the enrollment calendar.
+Typically, the due date is the first Friday after the course begins.

 What if my student loan is not on my bill?